JEFH507/org-chart-goose-orchestrator/docs/guides/compose-ce.md

 ## Port conflicts (Ollama)

 - Ollama defaults to host port 11434.
-If you already run a host Ollama (e.g., Goose Desktop), do not enable the compose `ollama` profile at the same time.
+If you already run a host Ollama (e.g., goose Desktop), do not enable the compose `ollama` profile at the same time.
 - Alternatively, override OLLAMA_PORT in deploy/compose/.env.ce and re-run compose.
 - See also: docs/guides/dev-setup.md (Known Issues) and docs/guides/ports.md.